jbowkett/CV/README.md

   database batch processes.
 * Programmed IEF on major client deployment projects including Scotiabank, Barclays, Royal Bank of Scotland, NYSE and Bank of Scotland.
-* Developed custom Java tools and extensions for use within the IEF framework.
+* Developed custom Java tools and extensions for use within the IEF platform.
 * Administered an Oracle 8i Enterprise Edition database.
-* Created workarounds to various framework issues such as loading 6.5 million customer account records safely into memory while still assuring fast and efficient lookup.
+* Created workarounds to various framework issues such as loading 6.5 million customer account records safely into 32-bit memory while still assuring fast and efficient lookup.
 * Regularly seconded into technical lead role, including resolving technical and project issues for team members, other project teams and clients and managers.